Puerto Ricans in trouble? La Borinqueña to the rescue.

 MJ: Did you ever see yourself doing this work growing up?
 I mean, working with Darryl McDaniels!

 EM: In high school, I used to wear Run DMC Adidas apparel.
 That's how crazy that is.
 Never did I think this was going to happen.
 I thought the most that could happen with my career after curating some art exhibitions with Marvel was perhaps they'd give me the chance to art-direct a comic book.
 I am eternally grateful for Darryl, because he's incredibly humble—a beautiful spirit.
 I love to work with him.
-One of coolest moments with Darryl: We were at ComicCon in Kansas City and there was a lull, so there was no one coming to our table, and were blasting some Public Enemy and both rapping along.
+One of the coolest moments with Darryl: We were at ComicCon in Kansas City and there was a lull, so there was no one coming to our table, and were blasting some Public Enemy and both rapping along.
 I think to myself, "Oh my God!
 I'm rapping along with D-M-freaking-C!
 This is crazy, you know?